 Cataract surgery is considered one of the safest surgical procedures today.
 However, as with all medical treatments, some complications may occur.
-Your physician will thoroughly discuss the potential risks with you.
+Your eye care specialist will thoroughly discuss the potential risks with you.

 How do I find the right doctor to perform cataract surgery on me?

 An important part of cataract surgery is finding the right doctor.
 There are many factors to consider, for example, the doctor’s experience, expertise and the technology used.
 Visit, research, and compare surgeons before choosing the one you are most comfortable with.
 When you talk to your doctors about cataract surgery, prepare some questions beforehand.